ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

 ---
 ## First steps

-We will use `Django` to easy access and store (maybe present too) the data that we want extract from the web with `Scrapy`.
+We will use `Django` to easily access and store (maybe present too) the data that we want to extract from the web with `Scrapy`.
 We also need the extension `scrapy-djangoitem` that will connect the data model of the two frameworks.
 The scrapy project should be inside the django project at the same level of an app.

 If you are reading this post I suppose that you have a basic knowledge of how Django and Scrapy works.
 You can read further in the following links: